cuijin-23/ECAN/README.md

 # ECAN
-Code and data for COLING 2024 paper
+Code and data for COLING 2024 paper:

+Enhanced Coherence-Aware Network with Hierarchical Disentanglement for Aspect-Category Sentiment Analysis

 ### Requirements